Surface charge of horizon symmetries of a black hole with supertranslation field: Static vacuum solution of the Einstein equations with supertranslation field

 For the above expressions to be well-defined, we require that $1-b^2 >0$.
-Because $K$ is the increasing function of $r$ which has its minimum at $r=2M$, the sufficient condition is $1-(2DC/M)^2>const>0$.
+Because $K$ is an increasing function of $r$ which has its minimum at $r=2M$, the sufficient condition is $1-(2DC/M)^2>const>0$.
 In the following we work in the units $M=1$.